 Market capitalization, which is calculated by dividing the number of shares a company has outstanding by its share price, considers all of a company’s stock in order to gauge its worth.
 The higher the market cap, the more value investors find with the company.
 As Walgreens’ stock price fluctuates, so does its market cap.

 There has been a significant decline in the company’s stock price since late 2018.
 However, the stock — and thus Walgreens’ market cap — has made gains over the last year, likely due to demand for COVID-19 testing and vaccines.

 Although market cap gives you a sense of what the market values a company at, it is based entirely on market sentiment, which, in turn, is based on a multitude of consumer variables and market players.
 The GOBankingRates Evaluation of a company’s net worth, however, only considers solid figures like assets and revenue, taking into account only full-year profits and revenue from the last three years and the company’s assets and debts.

-Based solely on Walgreens’ revenue and profits from the last three years, Walgreens is worth over $105 billion.
+Based solely on Walgreens’ revenue and profits from the last three years, Walgreens is worth almost $98 billion.